victorandcode/watchmo/README.md

 - https://codepen.io/anon/pen/KyryVq?editors=1100 for guidelines on how to add the scaling effect on movie cards

 ## Pending improvements
+- Add infinite paging
+- Improve responsive support
 - Add a slider
-- Improve responsive support
 - Footer
-- Perform search
-- Play video trailers